sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

-# Install Sourcegraph with Docker Compose on AWS
+# Install Sourcegraph on Amazon Web Services (AWS)

-This guide will take you through how to deploy Sourcegraph with [Docker Compose](https://docs.docker.com/compose/) to a single EC2 instance on AWS.
+This guide will take you through how to deploy Sourcegraph with [Docker Compose](https://docs.docker.com/compose/) to a single EC2 instance on Amazon Web Services (AWS).

-## Prerequisite
+## Prerequisites

-- Use the [resource estimator](../resource_estimator.md) to determine the resource requirements for your environment.
-You will use this information to set up the instance and configure the docker-compose YAML file.
+- Determine the instance type and resource requirements for your Sourcegraph instance referring to the [resource estimator](../resource_estimator.md)
-- A fork of the deployment repository [Fork the reference repo](index.md#step-1-fork-the-sourcegraph-docker-compose-deployment-repository)
+- **[RECOMMENDED]** Follow Step 1 to 5 in our [Docker Compose installation guide](https://docs.sourcegraph.com/admin/deploy/docker-compose#installation) to prepare a fork of the Sourcegraph Docker Compose deployment repository with `release branch` set up

+---

-## Configurations
+## Configuration

 Click **Launch Instance** from your [EC2 dashboard](https://console.aws.amazon.com/ec2/v2/home), then configure the instance following the instructions below for each section: